Monkton Combe Prep School, Bath

 Coates includes an impressive, purpose-built Design & Technology dept with the latest soft and hardware, where an inspirational teacher fires up the pupils’ imaginations with projects including designing – and racing – real racing cars, simulating monsoon rain over different types of roofs and mummifying mackerel (yes, honestly).

 The light and airy LeRoy library’s 6,000 books, cushions, study tables make it a popular place to hang out during breaks and after school.
-Accelerate reading scheme.
+They use the Accelerate reading scheme.

-Art rooms equipped with classic printing press, Apple Macs, spray booths allows pupils to produce impressive multi-medium artworks.
+Art rooms equipped with classic printing press, Apple Macs and spray booths allow pupils to produce impressive multi-medium artworks.

 Music is in Law.
-Over 60% of all pupils learn a musical instrument, with a plethora of ensembles, orchestras as well as 21st century music tech.
+Over 60% of all pupils learn a musical instrument, with a plethora of ensembles and orchestras as well as 21st century music tech.

 There’s a good sized theatre.
-All pupils put on their own productions, from a nativity in Years 3 & 4 to all singing and dancing Guys and Dolls in Year 8 after the Common Entrance exams are over.
-Every two years, there’s a whole-school show (most recently, Joseph and his Amazing Technicolour Dreamcoat).
+All pupils put on their own productions, from a nativity in Years 3 & 4 to all singing and dancing Guys and Dolls in Year 8.
+Every two years, there’s a whole-school show, like The Pirates of the Curry Bean!

-The Grand Design-like lower years, Nursery and Kindergarten building opened in 2016 overlooking woods, sports grounds and sometimes herds of alpacas or mountain goats.
+The Grand Design-like lower years, Nursery and Kindergarten building opened in 2016 overlooking woods, sports grounds and the new Monkton Farm, which is home to goats, sheep, guinea pigs and, occasionally, alpacas.

-Very well-equipped sports-wise, with an impressively large astro, an all-weather pitch, sports hall with a bouldering wall, indoor competition-sized swimming pool in the Clarke Swimming Centre, gym, extensive playing fields where a new high ropes course was being installed on our visit – and a nine-hole golf course.
+Very well-equipped sports-wise, the school has an impressively large astro, an all-weather pitch, sports hall with a bouldering wall, indoor competition-sized swimming pool in the Clarke Swimming Centre, gym, extensive playing fields where a new high ropes course was being installed on our visit – and a nine-hole golf course.
 Fore!

-Headed up by the dynamic Catherine Winchcombe, who comes to the school via teaching positions in the Middle East.
+The school’s headed up by the dynamic Catherine Winchcombe, who comes to Monkton via teaching positions in the Middle East.
 During her time overseas she held both Primary and Secondary school posts, alongside serving the Syrian and Iraqi refugee community in Jordan with her husband.
 Prior to spending time abroad, she was Deputy Head at a Church of England school in Surrey and also served in a variety of other leadership roles.

 Pastoral care lies at the heart – everything else comes out of that – with pupils across age ranges integrated within the house system, older kids mentoring the younger and tutor groups meeting three times a day – early morning reg, lunchtime reading periods, 15 mins catch up at the end of the day – so that every gets to know everyone else.
 She has built up the school’s reputation for academic rigor, and introduced the International Primary Curriculum to replace the National Curriculum, and will continue to develop that model.